 Camille Vegan Bags

-Despite all of this being super overwhelming, all hope is not lost however and you can definitely still rock the head to toe biker look cruelty free!
+Despite all of this super overwhelming information, all hope is not lost.
+You can definitely still rock the head to toe biker look cruelty-free!

-Innovative plant-based alternatives to leather are now luckily commonplace, with materials like cork, kelp, mushrooms, recycled rubber, apple peel, pineapple fiber and even wine remnants being woven into malleable leather-like fabric.
+Innovative plant-based leather alternatives are now luckily available.
+Just think of materials like cork, kelp, mushrooms, recycled rubber, apple peel, pineapple fibre and even wine remnants being woven into malleable leather-like fabric.

 Just this week, a new type of vegan leather (or fleather) made from Indian temple flowers has been announced!23

-There are so many different alternatives to leather on the market right now all offering something different.
-Some look closer to leather than others, some are more sustainably made and some are significantly cheaper but none exploit animals or humans to the extent that the traditional leather industry has.
-Ethical and sustainable solutions are coming, we just need to persevere and strive for truth and transparency surrounding products like leather.
+There are so many different leather alternatives on the market right now – all offering something different.
+Some resemble leather more than others, some are more sustainably made and some are significantly cheaper.

 3. Richard E. Sclove et al., Community-Based Research in the United States (Amherst: The Loka Institute, 1998) 52.